 "An expert is a man who has made all the mistakes which can be made, in a narrow field," said Niels Bohr (1885-1962).

 You may add if you like, "- and has yet survived, even to profit copiously."
-Sometimes it helps to be a non-deranged Survivor.
-What is more, keep an open mind about many things, for the noble Beginner's Mind may reach high, it is taught in Zen [Suzuki 1971].
-Such an attitude could be open and receptive enough to derive benefits.
+Sometimes it helps . . .
+What is more, keep some open mind throughout life.
+That conforms with the noble Beginner's Mind and may reach high, it is taught in Zen [Suzuki 1971].
+Such an attitude could be open for benefits, including future benefits.

 Carus, Paul.
 Amitabha.
 A Story of Buddhist Theology.
 Chicago: The Open Court Publishing Company, 1906.